How big are the breads?

 Do you ship?

-No. Although the breads do not need to be refrigerated, they weigh too much to ship.
-Depending on the stuffing, the average weight of a bread is 2-3lbs making it really expensive to ship—not to mention, they are rather delicate.
+No. Although the breads do not need to be refrigerated, they weigh too much to ship cost-effectively.
+Depending on the stuffing, the average weight of a bread is 2-3lbs making it really expensive to post—not to mention, they are rather delicate.

 Do you take credit/debit cards?

-Not currently.
-According to the Texas Cottage Foods Law, although I can advertise online, I cannot accept payment over the Internet, thus making it difficult to accept credit/debit cards.
+No. According to the Texas Cottage Foods Law, although I can advertise online, I cannot accept payment over the Internet.
 Why?
 The state of Texas wants to keep the businesses operating under the “Cottage Foods Law” cottage-y.
-This means that they want to keep with the feel of a small, cottage business (i.e. face to face with personal interaction).
+This means that they want to keep with the feel of a small, personal business (i.e. face to face with personal interaction).

 Currently, I accept only cash and check.